William L. Wetzel Osteopathic Education and Research Foundation

 - Osteopathic Medicine

-Once an abstract is selected:
+Once a proposal is selected:

 - The author(s) must register to attend the Missouri Osteopathic Annual Convention

 - The author(s) must pay the appropriate registration fee ($250 for research symposium participants).
 If projects have multiple authors, each author attending must register separately.
 COMs and Post-graduate programs may have funds available to assist participants IF REQUESTED IN ADVANCE.